hirre/cert/README.md

 # cert
-Certification generation for encryption/decryption purposes.
+Certification generation for different purposes.

 See Program.cs for examples.